Action potential: Plant action potentials

 Plant and fungal cells are also electrically excitable.
 The fundamental difference from animal action potentials is that the depolarization in plant cells is not accomplished by an uptake of positive sodium ions, but by release of negative chloride ions.
 In 1906, J. C. Bose published the first measurements of action potentials in plants, which had previously been discovered by Burdon-Sanderson and Darwin.
 An increase in cytoplasmic calcium ions may be the cause of anion release into the cell.
 This makes calcium a precursor to ion movements, such as the influx of negative chloride ions and efflux of positive potassium ions, as seen in barley leaves.

 The initial influx of calcium ions also poses a small cellular depolarization, causing the voltage-gated ion channels to open and allowing full depolarization to be propagated by chloride ions.

-Some plants (e.g. Dionaea muscipula) use sodium-gated channels to operate movements and essentially "count".
+Some plants (e.g. Dionaea muscipula) use sodium-gated channels to operate plant movements and "count" stimulation events to determine if a threshold for movement is met.
 Dionaea muscipula, also known as the Venus flytrap, is found in subtropical wetlands in North and South Carolina.
 When there are poor soil nutrients, the flytrap relies on a diet of insects and animals.
 Despite research on the plant, there lacks an understanding behind the molecular basis to the Venus flytraps, and carnivore plants in general.